MartinLwx/cs-courses/README.md

 # cs-courses

-## Hi:wave:

-This is a repo for cs-courses.
+Hi :wave:, this is a repo for cs-courses.

-A collection of exercises in many cs-courses I have learned.
+A collection of exercises in many courses I have learned.
 Every course is organized as a git submodule.
 You may click on the links below, which will bring you to the real repo.

-> ⚠️ WARNING: This repo is only for *self-learning* purpose, please **DON'T PLAGIARIZE MY WORK and CHEAT IN THE CLASS**.
+> WARNING: This repo is only for *self-learning* purposes, please **DON'T PLAGIARIZE MY WORK and CHEAT IN THE CLASS**.

 ## Notations